Medically reviewed by Sanjai Sinha, MD. Last updated on Jun 8, 2021.

 What is Benicar?

-Benicar (olmesartan) is an angiotensin II receptor antagonist.
+Benicar (olmesartan) is an angiotensin II receptor blocker (sometimes called an ARB).
 Olmesartan keeps blood vessels from narrowing, which lowers blood pressure and improves blood flow.

-Benicar is used to treat high blood pressure (hypertension) in adults and children who are at least 6 years old.
+Benicar is used to treat high blood pressure (hypertension) in adults and children at least 6 years old.

 Benicar is sometimes given together with other blood pressure medications.